Ronan525/Git-Comet/README.md

     <img src="static/images/lighthouse-test2d.png" alt="Lighthouse Test 2" style="max-width: 33.1%; height: auto; border: 1px solid #ddd; border-radius: 8px; box-shadow: 0 4px 8px rgba(0, 0, 0, 0.1);">
 </div>

+- In response to the high, but still not satisfactory accessibility score of 82, I made further improvements to the site.
+The two largest issues the lighthouse test had regarding my sites accessibility was the colour of some text elements, it was deemed too similar to the background, hence unreadable.
+However, I have tested this myself using multiple people, viewing the site on two of the most common display types, OLED, and LCD.
+The purpose of this was to see if this was an issue that an actual living breathing human being might encounter.
+Once I had finished my little experiment using family and friends as guinea pigs, I came to the conclusion that the text was visible on all display types in every condition aside from LCD displays whilst outside.
+Despite this being a minority, I decided to change the text colour anyway, as despite the very particular conditions, it was still an issue that would effect a portion of the user base.

 ### Major Issues